Tennessee Car Shipping: 2026 Costs & Routes

 How Tennessee Auto Transport Works

-Before the carrier arrives, prepare your vehicle properly.
-Clear out all personal items from inside and the trunk.
-Your car must be in running condition and able to roll onto the carrier.
-Plan to have about a quarter tank of gas in the vehicle—enough for loading and unloading but not so much that it adds unnecessary weight.
-For high-end or luxury cars, consider using an enclosed trailer instead of an open carrier for extra protection during transport.
+Before your car shipping appointment, prepare your vehicle properly.
+Clear out all personal items from inside the car.
+The vehicle must be in running condition and able to roll onto the transport trailer.
+Fill the tank to about a quarter full—enough fuel for loading and unloading without excess weight.
+For high-end or luxury vehicles, consider requesting an enclosed trailer instead of an open one for extra protection during transport.